newrelic/kafka-connect-newrelic/smts/Kafka-connect-new-relic-agent-rollup-smt/README.md

 # Introduction

-Welcome to your new Kafka Connect SMT!
+Welcome to your new Kafka Connect Agent Rollup SMT!

 # How to run

-Build the jar using `mvn clean package` and put the fat jar into the kafka connect plugins directory
+- Build the zip using `mvn clean package` and unpack the zip into the kafka connect plugins directory
+- This SMT works with the Events Sink connector